 Micro apartments are usually under 400 square feet, with most ranging from 150 to 400 square feet.
 Many cities, such as New York, Boston, and San Francisco had existing laws in place which put limits on the minimum size of a studio apartment.
 These lower limits ranged from 400 to 600 square feet.
-These cities have amended their existing laws to allow builders to build smaller, efficient micro apartments.
+Some jurisdictions have amended their existing laws to allow builders to build smaller, efficient micro apartments.

 What Type of Tenant Does a Micro Apartment Appeal To?